© 2011-2019 by Zack Smith. All rights reserved.

 A thumb drive should always be encrypted unless it's solely for use in

-- your TV in which case it should only have MP4s you plan to watch soon.
+- Your TV in which case it should only have videos that you plan to watch soon.

-Give each thumb drive a name indicating what it's for and mark it to indicate its purpose e.g. AUDIO BOOK FOR CAR.
+Give each thumb drive a name indicating what it's for and mark it to indicate its purpose e.g. MUSIC FOR CAR.

 Never use a thumb drive that you find sitting in public somewhere.
 Leaving a thumb drive on a ledge or table is a classic means of infecting computers at e.g. a nearby business or government organization.